Floriston, California: Politics

 Like much of the Truckee–Tahoe area, with its large population of transplants and seasonal residents from the San Francisco Bay Area, Floriston itself leans strongly Democratic.
 In the 2016 election, voters in Floriston's voting precinct, which also encompasses other rural areas east of Truckee, cast 69 votes for Hillary Clinton and 37 votes for Donald Trump.

 Government

 As an unincorporated community, Floriston has no government institutions of its own.
 Governmental duties are handled by Nevada County.
-Floriston is located in Nevada County's 5th supervisorial district, represented by Democrat Richard Anderson.
+Floriston is located in Nevada County's 5th supervisorial district, represented by Hardy Bullock.

+Education

+It is in the Tahoe-Truckee Unified School District.